goatcorp/faq/dalamud_troubleshooting.md

 ### Q: Outdated Plugins List
 Between patches breaking them, time, and/or interest, these plugins are not currently updated and the developers are aware.
 If you'd like to help maintain a plugin, we can help you find their repo and contact if they're still active.

+Adventurer in Need
+Broken in: 5.5
+Status: not updated

+AutoSweep (aka PaissaHouse)
+Broken in: 5.5
+Status: Intentionally not being updated until new features can be implemented and tested first.

+Browser Host
+Broken in: 5.5
+Status: not updated

 Chat Extender:
 Broken in: 5.4
 Status: Being split into multiple separate plugins that can be maintained separately.
 (ChatBubbles and Chat Translator are two of these plugins)

+DeepDungeonDex
+Broken in: 5.5
+Status: not updated

+Fantasy Player
+Broken in: 5.5
+Status: not updated

 VoidList:
 Broken in 5.4
 Status: Replaced completely with Visibility by SheepGoMeh.
-Install viz the /xlplugins command ingame.
+Install that instead using the /xlplugins command ingame.
 <hr>

 ### Q: All my plugins basically stopped working